 She is an Asian-American writer with a keen interest in trauma theory, adoption, jellyfish, science writing, archival transcriptions, and white space.
 When she's not writing, she's horseback riding or boxing.
 She lives in Massachusetts with her partner and two cats.

 She has worked as an editor for Passages North and Split Lip Magazine.
-Currently, she is a poetry editor for The Worcester Review and a digital volunteer transcriptionist for the Smithsonian.
-Her work has been published, or is forthcoming, in DIAGRAM, TIMBER, The Portland Review, and others.
+Currently, she is a poetry editor for The Worcester Review.
+Her work can be found in DIAGRAM, TIMBER, The Portland Review, and others.